elunna/hackem/hackem_changelog.md

     - Include new different types of gnomes, dwarves, and thieves.
     - Added dwarf/gnome thieves to most town/minetown variants
     - Removed river/sewage generation from Gnomish Mines
-    - Gnomish mines monsters will usually be undead if you are dwarf/gnome/hobbit (from SlashEM).
+    - Gnomish mines monsters will usually be undead if you are dwarf/gnome/hobbit (from SlashEM)
+      - This can make the mines a very dangerous place so beware!
     - Imported minetown variants:
         - Mini-Castle (SlashTHEM)
         - Creek Town (SlashTHEM)